 All players divide into pairs.
 The game is best with four players (two partnerships), but can be played with six (three partnerships) or eight (four partnerships).
-Players may mutually decide a method for determining partnerships, which may be as simple as merely selecting who they would like to be paired with, or by some random process (such as removing two red and two black cards from the deck, shuffling them, and dealing one to each player.
-The players receiving the red cards play against the two with the black cards.)
+Players may mutually decide a method for determining partnerships, which may be as simple as merely selecting who they would like to be paired with, or by some random process.
+One such method for a four-player game is to remove two red and two black cards from the deck, shuffle them, and deal one to each player.
+The players receiving the red cards play against the two with the black cards.
 Seating arrangements must take care to allow all players to be clearly visible to one another, and partners should not sit directly next to one another.

 Prior to the game, each partnership excuses themselves to a secluded place where they are unable to be seen or heard by any other player.
 They then agree upon a secret signal, which can be a hand signal, innocuous action such as taking a drink or tapping the table with your cards, or a verbal phrase.
 Signals that might be unintentionally sent, like scratching your head or rubbing your eye should be avoided!

 The game requires one 52-card deck.
 Since players will be quickly grabbing for cards, a particularly sturdy deck, like—of course!—Denexa 100% Plastic Playing Cards—is recommended.
 Shuffle and deal four cards to each player.
 Then deal four cards face down to the center of the table, forming the board, and place the deck stub in front of the player to the left of the dealer, forming the stock.